rafaelbarret/rafaelbarret/README.md

 ## Hi, i'm rafaelbarret!

-- 🌱 I’m currently learning python;
+- 🌱 I’m currently learning JavaScript;
 - 📫 How to reach me for a job: rafaelferreiraproductions@gmailcom;
 - 😄 Pronouns: he/her;